This article answers some frequently asked questions and provides useful tips about U2F and 2-factor authentication (2FA).

 For security reasons, this isn't something that we do for now.
 If you want to switch between 2FA security levels, you need to disable 2FA for your account and re-enable it again.

 Can I manage 2FA in the web app?

 Yes.
 However, 2FA isn't available in the Safari app.
 If you use Safari, consider using a supported browser like Chrome for this purpose.

 SSO and 2FA

 If you have SSO enabled and want to use 2FA, contact your IT admin for assistance, as this must be handled through your organization's identity provider.

 What if the token is showing as incorrect when I copy and paste the token from the Authenticator app?

 When the countdown timer is low, you might need to wait a few seconds for the timer to reset with a new token.
 Remember that the token renews every 30 seconds.
 If you access the website on a different device, check that the time settings on the device are correct and match the time on the device with the Authenticator app.
 The time on both devices needs to be the same to work properly.

-What are 2FA backup codes?
+What are 2FA recovery codes?

 Universal 2nd Factor (U2F)